As the name suggests, TempDB is a temporary workspace or that SQL Server requires for creating and holding intermediate and temporary objects.

 It is a significant cog in the overall SQL Server apparatus.
-As it is a temporary workspace – the data it holds is transient in nature.
-In other words, your SQ Server instance recreates tempdb every time it restarts – giving itself a clean scratch pad with which it can work.
+As TempDB is a temporary workspace – the data it holds is transient in nature.
+In other words, your SQ Server instance recreates TempDB every time it restarts – giving itself a clean scratch pad with which it can work.

 - temporary objects triggered by user requests